Skip to main content

 A Delegate of the Education Standards Board (ESB) is satisfied that the Approved Provider has contravened:

-• Regulation 176 - Time to notify certain information to Regulatory Authority
+• Section 173(2) – Offence to fail to notify certain circumstances to Regulatory Authority

 Action Taken:

-Issue of Emergency Action Notice (Section 179 of the National Law) on 15 October 2025 requiring the following:
+Issue of Compliance Notice (Section 177 of the National Law) on 11 February 2026, requiring the following by a specified time:

 Details: